kavyabanka/Sabudh-AI-for-Book-Analysis/README.md

-##Overview
+# Book Analysis Project
+## Overview
 Welcome to the Book Analysis Project!
-This project focuses on developing a comprehensive book analysis platform using AI and data science techniques.
-The platform aims to provide insightful recommendations to users based on their preferences and interactions with books.
+This repository hosts a comprehensive book analysis platform developed using AI and data science techniques.
+The primary goal of this project is to provide personalized book recommendations to users by leveraging advanced recommendation algorithms.